torryatco/Basilica/readme.md

 }
 ```

-Note: since SASS is a transpiler we can use SASS variables - `$break-two` - for break points.
+Note: since Sass is a transpiler we can use Sass variables - `$break-two` - for break points.
+We could not do this with CSS variables.

-Perform a similar action for the header partial use nesting for the media queries:
+We will use nesting for the header related CSS as well.
+Remove the `header` related CSS from the media query and add them to the `header` partial:

 ```css
 header {